cjdbarlow/Part-One/drugs-in-pregnancy.md

 * **Category B**
-Subclassified into:
+Taken by a *limited number* of women without detrimental effect.
+Subclassified by results from animal studies into:
     * Category B1
-        * Taken by a *limited number* of women without detrimental effect
-        * Animal studies show no evidence of detrimental effect to the foetus
+    Animal studies show no evidence of detrimental effect to the foetus.
     * Category B2
-        * Taken by a *limited number* of women without detrimental effect
-        * Animal studies are inadequate or lacking, but available data shows no evidence of detrimental effect to the foetus
+    Animal studies are inadequate or lacking, but available data shows no evidence of detrimental effect to the foetus.
     * Category B3
-        * Taken by a *limited number* of women without detrimental effect
-        * Animal studies show evidence of foetal damage, but the significance of this in humans is unknown
+    Animal studies show evidence of foetal damage, but the significance of this in humans is unknown.

 * **Category C**